 Jack Malcolm Thorpe Fleming Churchill was born in the British colony of Ceylon in 1906.
 When he was eleven years old, his family moved back to England.
-In 1926, Jack graduated from the Royal Military College and proceeded to serve with the Manchester Regiment in Burma.
+In 1926, Jack graduated from the Royal Military College and served with the Manchester Regiment in Burma.
 Ten years later, he left the army and moved to Kenya.

 At first, he worked as a newspaper editor, but that couldn’t quench his thirst for adventure for too long.
 Besides military action, he was passionate about motorbikes, bagpipes, and longbows.

 By May 1940, the Brits were retreating from France, but Jack Churchill moved in the opposite direction – attacking German positions and supply depots.
 After his company commander was wounded, he took over.
-At one point, his unit ensnared a German patrol and Churchill gave an unusual signal to attack.
+His unit ensnared a German patrol, and Churchill gave an unusual signal to attack.

 Standing on a tower, he shot the German sergeant right through his chest with a barbed arrow, which to this day remains the last instance of such a kill in combat.
 Well, it must have been the first in a very long time as well.

-After WWII, ‘Mad Jack’, as he came to be known, fought in British Palestine.
+After World War II, ‘Mad Jack’, as he came to be known, fought in British Palestine.
 He later served as an instructor at the land-air warfare school in Australia, where he fell in love with surfing.
-Upon his return to the UK, he became the first man to ride the River Severn’s five-foot tidal bore.
+Upon returning to the UK, he became the first man to ride the River Severn’s five-foot tidal bore.
 He even designed his own surfboard.

 In 1959, Jack Churchill retired from the army, with two Distinguished Service Order medals and countless stories to tell.
 He passed away in 1996, but his extraordinary legacy lives to this day.
 In March 2014, the Royal Norwegian Explorers Club named him one of the finest explorers and adventurers of all time.